This beautiful valley of Jezreel/Megiddo will never see an end-time battle

-Alas, while in the flesh, no longer desolate but now a bride promised to a husband, she produces a complementary number of children from Jews/Gentiles* to make up the little flock of the Seed of Abraham, so that in due course, all the families dead or alive to all eternity, would finally receive the promised blessings of the same opportunities Adam had originally been given.
+Alas, while in the flesh, no longer desolate but now promised to a husband, she produces a complementary number of potential ‘sons’ from Jews/Gentiles* to make up the full number of little flock of the Seed of Abraham, so that in due course, all the families of the earth dead or alive to all eternity, would finally receive the promised blessings of the same opportunities Adam had originally been given.

 * Speaking to his Jewish disciples about deceitful business practices, Jesus counselled